GradleUp/shadow/README.md

 + v0.8
    + Changed Maven Group ID to com.github.jengelman.gradle.plugins
+   + Published artifact to JCenter
+   + Upgraded to Gradle 1.10
 + v0.7.4 - upgrade to Gradle 1.6 internally and remove use of deprecated methods.
 + v0.7.3 - fix bad method call in the AppendingTransformer
 + v0.7.2 - fix a bug that was preventing multiple includes/excludes in the artifactSet.
 Fix bug in filtering